LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Pulling Data

-LyteNyte Grid provides the pushRequests method on the server data source to request ("pull") data from the server.
-When invoked, the grid processes the requests as new, ignoring existing request tracking.
-The grid also manages row data conflict resolution and cancels pending requests if the grid resets before a response is received.
+Use the pushRequests method on the server data source to manually trigger server data fetches.
+Calling this method bypasses existing request tracking and processes these requests as new.
+The grid resolves row data conflicts and cancels pending requests if the grid resets before the server responds.

 <button